Chivalric romance: Folklore and folktales

 The earliest medieval romances dealt heavily with themes from folklore, which diminished over time, though remaining a presence.
 Many early tales had the knight, such as Sir Launfal, meet with fairy ladies, and Huon of Bordeaux is aided by King Oberon, but these fairy characters were transformed, more and more often, into wizards and enchantresses.

 Morgan le Fay never loses her name, but in Le Morte d'Arthur, she studies magic rather than being inherently magical.
 Similarly, knights lose magical abilities.
 Still, fairies never completely vanished from the tradition.
 Sir Gawain and the Green Knight is a late tale, but the Green Knight himself is an otherworldly being.

+Despite the position, both advocated and depicted in fiction, of fairies as demons and working with witches in the Reformation and post-Reformation era, romances continued to portray positive depictions of fairies.

 Early persecuted heroines were often driven from their husbands' homes by the persecutions of their mothers-in-law, whose motives are seldom delineated, and whose accusations are of the heroines' having borne monstrous children, committed infanticide, or practiced witchcraft — all of which appear in such fairy tales as The Girl Without Hands and many others.
 As time progressed, a new persecutor appeared: a courtier who was rejected by the woman or whose ambition requires her removal, and who accuses her of adultery or high treason, motifs not duplicated in fairy tales.
 While he never eliminates the mother-in-law, many romances such as Valentine and Orson have later variants that change from the mother-in-law to the courtier, whereas a more recent version never goes back.

-In Italy there is the story called Il Bel Gherardino.
-It is the most ancient prototype of an Italian singing fairy tale by an anonymous Tuscan author.
-It tells the story of a young Italian knight, depleted for its "magnanimitas", who wins the love of a fairy.
-When he loses this love because he does not comply with her conditions, Gherardino reconquers his lady after a series of labours, including the prison where he is rescued by another woman and a tournament that he wins.
-Other examples of Italian (Tuscan) poetry tales are Antonio Pucci's literature: Gismirante, Il Brutto di Bretagna or Brito di Bretagna ("The ugly knight of Britain") and Madonna Lionessa ("Lioness Lady").
-Another work of a second anonymous Italian author that is worth mentioning is Istoria di Tre Giovani Disperati e di Tre Fate ("Story of three desperate boys and three fairies").
+The motif of a heroine forced to flee her father's kingdom because of his attempt to marry her is common in fairy tales.
+The commonest variants are found in such tales as Allerleirauh, The She-Bear, Donkeyskin, and The King who Wished to Marry His Daughter, which end, Cinderella style, with three balls and the heroine's marriage.
+It also appears in variants of "The Girl Without Hands" with the Calumniated Wife occurring after her marriage.
+Only this second form appears in chivalric romance: Nicholas Trivet's Chronique Anglo-Normane, the source of both Chaucer's The Man of Law's Tale and John Gower's variant in Confessio Amantis, and in Emaré.

 Religious practices

-The Arthurian cycle as a medieval work has also been noted to contains many magical or supernatural references.
+The Arthurian cycle as a medieval work has also been noted to contain many magical or supernatural references.
 Drawing from many different sources, some notable allusions include elements of Christianity as well as elements of Celtic legends (an example being the multiple references to the Holy Grail).